-Symptoms of AAT deficiency include:
+Symptoms of Alpha-1 include:

-Shortness of breath
+- Shortness of breath

-Frequent respiratory infections like colds, flu, or bronchitis
+- Frequent colds, flu, or bronchitis

-Unexplained weight loss
+- Unexplained weight loss

 People who develop the illness have two faulty genes, one passed from each parent.
-Genes are part of your DNA.

 Blood Tests and Lung Checks